 17.1.2.
-Availability of detailed data for further site characterisation https://factpages.npd.no/
+Availability of detailed data for further site characterisation

-The Norwegian National Repository for Petroleum Data (DISKOS) offers seismic, well data and production data on demand.
+The Norwegian National Repository for Petroleum Data (DISKOS34) offers seismic, well data and production data on demand.
 Access to some datasets requires membership, which is free for research institutions.
-Cores from exploration and development wells can be inspected and sampled through the Geobank service administered by the Petroleum Directorate.
-There is also a wealth of scientific publications available relating to specific fields and formations.
+Cores from exploration and development wells can be inspected and